The Best Small Wedding Venues in Minnesota

 Keep in mind: The bridal suite has limited natural lighting, and some indoor areas may feel dim depending on time of day.

-The Outpost Center sits on 27 acres just outside the Twin Cities and seats up to 299 guests in its climate-controlled barn.
+The Outpost Center sits on 27 acres just outside the Twin Cities and seats up to 299 guests in its climate-controlled barn, but works very well for smaller wedding sizes.
 It includes a charming bridal loft, groom’s quarters, kitchen, restrooms, tables, chairs, and large outdoor spaces with firepits and lawn-game areas for adaptive celebrations.

 A major perk is its flexibility: couples can bring their own caterer and alcohol (beer and wine) as long as service follows vendor guidelines, enabling significant cost savings.
 Rental pricing includes an on-site coordinator from 9 AM to midnight, and the venue staff is known for being warm, mission-driven, and responsive.